Course Descriptions for 2018-19

 Taking Orchestra or Band

 English 7 is a year-long program that emphasizes the integration of writing, communication, and reading with an emphasis on critical thinking and creativity.
 Students write a variety of narratives, informational and explanatory essays, research reports, and arguments.
 Reading texts include a thematic anthology, electronic media, and a diverse collection of fiction, nonfiction, and informational materials.
 Students learn to become strategic readers by annotating texts, accessing prior knowledge, and using context clues.
 Students develop language arts through a variety of individual and collaborative activities.

 8th GRADE - ONE YEAR

-English 8 is a year-long program that emphasizes the integration of writing, listening, speaking, reading, and technology skills.
+English 8 is a year-long program that builds on the seventh grade skills, emphasizing the integration of writing, listening, speaking, reading, and technology.
 Students write a variety of narratives, responses to literature, research reports, and arguments.
 Reading materials include a thematic anthology, electronic media, and a diverse collection of fiction, nonfiction, and informational materials.
 Students respond to reading using critical, interpretive, and evaluative processes, and identify significant literary devices.

 ENGLISH LANGUAGE DEVELOPMENT CLASSES

 Students who are not native English speakers and are in the process of becoming fluent in English are screened with an ELPAC test.
 If needed, they are placed in English Language Development (ELD) classes based on the ELPAC results.
 Students receive instruction in structural analysis, vocabulary, comprehension, listening, writing, and speaking skills.
 English acquisition is taught by using visuals, dramatization, music, technology, and the latest methodologies.
 Students do not sign up for this course.